ENGBMT 75313

 • analyze multidisciplinary literature (MED + ENG + CS)

-• stay up-to-date with a research topic
+• stay up-to-date with a particular research topic

 • critically assess quality of contributions